 Recording violation notices protects future purchasers from unknowingly acquiring a property on which a violation exists.
 As your Board is aware, recordation has the effect of preventing an owner from obtaining financing and, therefore, is a self-enforcing effective means of obtaining compliance.
 Of course, in some instances, property owners have sought to refinance properties as a way of funding correction of the violation.
 Some lenders have, with the Countys' cooperation and at our suggestion, offered property owners loans on red tagged properties in which a portion of the loan proceeds are held back pending the correction and subsequent expungement of the Notice of Violation.
-By treating minor viclations in this manner, we are able to concentrate our staff resources on the more serious violations.
+By treating minor violations in this manner, we are able to concentrate our staff resources on the more serious violations.
 Our formal enforcement efforts end for these minor violations after recordation of the red tag.
 These are not cases where we would pursue further action.

-The next group, titled "APPLICATION SUBMITTED/REVIEWED" includes those properties for which the owner has filed the necessary application to resolve the violation, but the permit application is still under review.
+The next group, titled "APPLICATION SUBMITTED/REVIEWED" includes those properties for which the owner has filed the necessary application to resolve the violation, but the permit application is still uncler review.
 "PERMITS ISSUED, BUT NOT YET FINALED" represents those instances where the owner has obtained a permit to correct the violation and where Code Compliance is monitoring the property owner's progress toward obtaining a final County signoff on the required permit.
-In most instances, these properties have already been posted and the violation has been recorded, and the owners are attempting to resolve the violation through the permit process.
-Where an owner is acting in good faith to resolve the violation, it is premature to make an immediate referral for administrative hexing or other legal action --- particularly if the violation appears to be correctable through the permit application is denied) will almost certainly take longer than 120 days.
-Even if the application is ult mately approved, it may take longer than 120 days for the process to be completed --- especially if a public hearing is required.
+In most insfances, these properties have already been posted and the violation has been recorded, and the owners are attempting to resolve the violation through the permit process.
+Where an owner is acting in cood faith to resolve the violation, it is premature to make an immediate referral for administrative hearing or other legal action -particularly if the violation appears to be correctable through the permit process.
+These types of cases, should they have to proceed to administrative hearing (e.g., the permit application is denied) will almost certainly take longer than 120 days.
+Even if the application is ultimately approved, it may take longer than 120 days for the process to be completed - especially if a public hearing is required.
 Furthermore, obtaining a permit and performing corrective work can oftentimes take longer than 120 days.